About This Book

 This book is designed to be read from cover to cover, in the order presented, with a rest between chapters.
 Earlier chapters encourage coding styles that we will later discredit: similar to how we learn Newton’s theory of gravity as children, and progress to Riemann / Einstein / Maxwell if we become students of physics.

-A computer is not necessary to follow along, although we hope that you will gain the confidence to independently study the scalaz source code.
-Some of the more complex code snippets are available with the book’s source code and those who want practical exercises are encouraged to (re-)implement scalaz (and the example application) using the partial descriptions presented in this book.
+A computer is not necessary to follow along, but studying the Scalaz source code is encouraged.
+Some of the more complex code snippets are available with the book’s source code and those who want practical exercises are encouraged to (re-)implement Scalaz (and the example application) using the partial descriptions presented in this book.